nick-thompson/drumsynth/README.md

 ## Running the Example

 This repo has a simple step sequencer example which demonstrates some of the sounds available via the drum synths here.
-To hear it, just clone the repository, run `npm install`, and `npm start`:
+To hear it, you'll first need to install Elementary at your command line (see [https://docs.elementary.audio](https://docs.elementary.audio/)), then just clone the repository, run `npm install`, and `npm start`:

 ```bash
 $ git clone https://github.com/nick-thompson/drumsynth.git